 The Best Low-Impact Exercises for a “Cortisol Belly” (Backed by Science)

-If intense workouts leave you more bloated, exhausted, or stressed, you might be dealing with a cortisol belly.
-Here’s the gentle, hormone-safe way to burn belly fat.
+If intense workouts leave you feeling bloated, exhausted, or more stressed instead of fit, your body might be dealing with high cortisol levels.

 Morning walking is one of the best low-impact exercises to lower cortisol.